Digitalroot-Technologies/MediaWiki_PHPBB_Auth/README.md

 ## Troubleshooting

-To debug authentication issues, enable the debug log group for the `Auth_phpBB` component by adding this to your `LocalSettings.php`:
+To debug configuration and authentication issues, enable the debug log group for the `Auth_phpBB` component by adding this to your `LocalSettings.php`:

 ```php
 $wgDebugLogGroups = [